matomo-org/developer-documentation/docs/generated/master/Hooks.md

 _Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [100](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L100)_

 Triggered directly before controller actions are dispatched.
-This event can be used to modify the parameters passed to one or more controller actions and can be used to change the plugin and action that is being dispatched to.
+This event can be used to modify the parameters passed to one or more controller actions and can be used to change the controller action being dispatched to.

 Callback Signature:
 <pre><code>function(&amp;$module, &amp;$action, &amp;$parameters)</code></pre>